 The volunteer-managed Pascoe Vale Food Collective (PVFC) is in its second year.
 We continue to supply wholesome, sustainable food without packaging to the local community during Distribution days, once per month, at the Pascoe Vale Senior Citizens centre.
-During these uncertain times. the ongoing pandemic highlighted how critical food security is to a community like ours.
+During these uncertain pandemic the ongoing has times. highlighted how critical food security is to a community like ours.
 With rising costs to families, the PVFC see the work we do as an essential service to the local residents in the area.